-Gen. Keith B. Alexander, director of the National Security Agency and head of the U.S. Cyber Command, answers questions from lawmakers on Capitol Hill in Washington, Wednesday, June 12, 2013, during a Senate Appropriations Committee hearing.
+Gen. Keith B. Alexander, director of the National Security Agency and head of the U.S. Cyber Command, answers questions from lawmakers on Capitol Hill in 2013 during a Senate Appropriations Committee hearing.
 It was his first public appearance before Congress since revelations that the electronic surveillance agency is sweeping up Americans' phone and Internet records in its quest to investigate terrorist threats.
-(AP Photo/J. Scott Applewhite, used with permission from The Associated Press.)
+(AP Photo/J. Scott Applewhite, used with permission from the Associated Press)

 The framers of the U.S. Constitution understood how eavesdropping might intrude on privacy and chill free speech.
 However, the framers could not have foreseen the technological advances that now aid eavesdropping.